All Episodes

 You're very well.

-But I'm a student of the arts, and you learn a lot.
+But I'm a student of the arts and you learn a lot.

-One of the things we have discussed for many years at length, is he trains a lot of police officers for free.
+One of the things we have discussed for many years at length is he trains a lot of police officers for free.

-It's not there's nothing easy about doing this an hour, hour and a half a day.
+There's nothing easy about doing this an hour, hour and a half a day.

 I mean, Sean, every time you talk about it, you always say the same thing.